phillf/ProgramScheduleManager/README.md

 ## Introduction

-The Program Schedule Manager was originally developed for PowerCast Radio.
+The Station Manager app was originally developed for PowerCast Radio.
 This application will allow you to add, edit, and delete a program shcedule without needing to know, or bother with editing, HTML.

 ## Installation